Last modified: 2019-10-28 | Approximate reading time 3 mins

 source: Pixabay, shawdowfirearts

 Although this project is far less time consuming and costly than fully ripping and redoing cabinets, it is important to give yourself some time to complete.
 It's best to give yourself two full weekends, as staining or applying new coats of paint will need time to dry.
-Materials required for this job are as follows: screwdriver, drop cloth, rubber gloves, 1-1/2-inch paintbrush, putty knife, 100-grit sandpaper, oscillating tool, sponge, stain and lacquer.
+Materials required for this job are as follows: screwdriver, drop cloth, rubber gloves, 1-1/2-inch paintbrush, putty knife, sandpaper (100 and 180-grit) oscillating tool, sponge, stain, stripper and lacquer.

 Looking for experts to transform your kitchen cabinets?

 Fill out the form so that we can put you in contact with certified contractors from our network

 If your cabinets have been stained previously, bear in mind that a small layer of the wood will have to be removed with sandpaper to reach the natural wood beneath.
 Begin by dismantling cabinets, removing drawers and doors from their place on the wall.
 You can do this by using a screwdriver and unscrewing doors, hinges and drawers.

 It is important that you save all screws and hardware pieces in a safe space, as you’ll need them again.
 Also, label cabinet doors to avoid confusion and so you’ll know where they go once the job is finished.
 You can do this using painter's tape.
 Make sure to remove the labels before refinishing or spraying with primer and paint, replacing them once dry, in preparation for reinstallation.